RamblingGeekUK/Export-CalCon-Exchange/README.md

 # PowerShell
-This is a collection of PowerShell Scripts that I have written to help along the way Prerequisites
+This is a collection of PowerShell Scripts that I have written to help along the way prerequisites

-•	Requires to be run with a user who is a member of the ImportExport Role (I would of thought an Exchange admin should already have this right)
+*	Requires to be run with a user who is a member of the ImportExport Role (I would of thought an Exchange admin should already have this right)
-•	New-ManagementRoleAssignment –Role "Mailbox Import Export" –User "user name"
+*	New-ManagementRoleAssignment –Role "Mailbox Import Export" –User "user name"
-•	A share on the server
+*	A share on the server

 How To Use